Reemy99/42_IRC/README.md

 # IRC
 _____________________________________________________________________________________________

-## Tp do the Server you have to know the folowing steps:
+## Tp do the Server you have to know the following steps:

  ### non-blocking file descriptors:
      non-blocking file descriptors help your computer do multiple tasks without getting stuck waiting for each task to be done.